mozaik-association/mozaik/docs/3Structure_module.md

 </figure>

 ## Assemblies

+A EXPLIQUER CE QU'EST UNE ASSEMBLEE et surtout une assembly category

-Each instance can be associated with assemblies according the their level of power.
+Each instance can be associated to an assembly category of the same power level.
+This combination is generating assemblies.

+METTRE AUSSI UN EXEMPLE POUR LA STRUCTURE INTERNE (avant la structure politique)

 !!!example

-    The Ghent instance is associated with 4 categories of assemblies:
+    In the political structure of Belgium, the city of Ghent (power level = city) could be associated with the following categories of assemblies:

     - The college of mayors and aldermen
     - The communal council